Dhyuti/ml-assignment/predicting house prices/README.md

 # California Housing Price Prediction

-Model that predicts the housing prices.
+Model that predicts the housing prices using linear regression.

 ## Introduction